getsentry/relay/README.md

 ### Usage with Sentry

-To develop Relay with an existing Sentry devserver, Sentry onpremise installation, or Sentry SaaS, configure the upstream to the URL of the Sentry server in `.relay/config.yml`.
+To develop Relay with an existing Sentry devserver, self-hosted Sentry installation, or Sentry SaaS, configure the upstream to the URL of the Sentry server in `.relay/config.yml`.
 For example, in local development set `relay.upstream` to `http://localhost:8000/`.